-I just can’t pick a best EVER, but one book I keep returning to and have re-read many times is A Suitable Boy by Vikram Seth.
-It’s set in the 1950’s in a post-partition India and tells the stories of different families all interconnected.
-I feel quite a personal connection to this book, even though it’s fiction, it reminds me of what little I know of the lives of my own ancestors and relatives who lived in India and Pakistan during this time.
+I just can’t pick the best, but one book I keep returning to and have re-read many times is A Suitable Boy by Vikram Seth.
+It’s set in the 1950s in a post-partition India and tells the stories of different families all interconnected.
+I feel quite a personal connection to this book, even though it’s fiction, it reminds me of what little I know of the lives of my ancestors and relatives who lived in India and Pakistan during this time.

 What do you think about films based on books?
 Most of the time people are disappointed as the film doesn’t follow the book as much as expected.
 What are your thoughts?